jceb/vimrc/ipi/session/README.md

 Execute this command to view the Vim script generated for a session.
 This command is useful when you need to review the generated Vim script repeatedly, for example while debugging or modifying the `session.vim` plug-in.

+### Tab scoped sessions

+When ['sessionoptions'] [sessionoptions] contains 'tabpages' (this is the default) session scripts will persist and restore all windows in all tab pages.
+When you remove 'tabpages' from ['sessionoptions'] [sessionoptions] you get a sort of light-weight sessions: They are constrained to a single tab page.
+Vim's [:mksession] [mksession] command and the vim-session plug-in both fully support this.

+You can change ['sessionoptions'] [sessionoptions] in your [vimrc script] [vimrc] but then you can never save a session including tab pages.
+To decide on the spot whether you want a global or tab scoped session, the vim-session plug-in defines the three commands documented below.

+Note that tab scoped sessions are regular session scripts, so when you load a tab scoped session using `:OpenSession` instead of `:OpenTabSession` the vim-session plug-in *assumes* it is a global session and will close all active tab pages before opening the tab scoped session.

+#### The `:OpenTabSession` command

+Just like `:OpenSession` but applies only to the current tab page.

+#### The `:SaveTabSession` command

+Just like `:SaveSession` but applies only to the current tab page.

+#### The `:AppendTabSession` command

+This command opens a new tab page and loads the given tab scoped session in that tab page.
+You can give this command a count just like [:tabnew] [tabnew].

+#### The `:CloseTabSession` command

+Just like `:CloseSession` but applies only to the current tab page.

 ## Options

+The following Vim options and plug-in options (global variables) can be used to configure the plug-in to your preferences.

 ### The `sessionoptions` setting